nicolargo/glances/README.md

 * 'b' switch between bit/s or byte/s for network IO
 * 'c' sort the processes list by CPU consumption
 * 'd' disable or enable the disk IO stats
+* 'e' enable the sensors module (PySensors library is needed; Linux-only)
 * 'f' disable or enable the file system stats
 * 'l' disable or enable the logs
 * 'm' sort the processes list by process MEM